Bridging the gap between connectivity and router management platforms

 What is SIM management?

 SIM management services provide a series of technological levers, buttons, and knobs to control SIM cards on the network.
 Also known as a Connectivity Management Platform (CMP), these applications allow users to monitor, analyze, provision, and modify their cellular deployment by:

 - Adjusting data plans

 - Assigning and locking a SIM to a device’s International Mobile Equipment Identity (IMEI)

-There are two primary types of CMPs: in-house developed systems and those provided as a service, such as Ericsson’s IoT Accelerator (IoTA) platform.
+There are two primary types of CMPs: in-house developed systems and those provided as a service.
 Carriers often use multiple CMPs to manage SIM cards.
 Many people have used a simplified version of a CMP when managing their personal cellular rate plans online.

 Bridging the gap between CMPs and cloud management services

 While CMPs provide an invaluable service, a gap exists between SIM and router management solutions.
 A CMP cannot identify a SIM to an actual router, client, or application.
 This means a user must go through at least two different systems to properly identify where a SIM is located.

 Let’s say a company’s CMP indicates a SIM card is using an excessive amount of data.
 To determine if that data use is a result of failover, Netflix binging, or even theft, their IT team must obtain the IMEI associated with the SIM from the CMP and then input the IMEI into their cloud management service to locate and dissect the problem.
 They would then have to go back to the CMP to take appropriate action on the SIM card (i.e., pause, deactivate, or change the rate plan).